 Today, USC Upstate is among the fastest growing universities in South Carolina - with a 302-acre residential campus in Spartanburg, a commuter-campus at the University Center of Greenville and a planned campus for the George Dean Johnson, Jr. College of Business and Economics in downtown Spartanburg.
 Home to 5,000 students from 38 states and 71 nations, USC Upstate offers degree programs in the liberal arts and sciences, business administration, nursing and teacher education, as well as master's degrees in education.
-The Spartanburg campus, located in the Piedmont foothills, offers exceptional facilities such as the Humanities and Performing Arts Center, Campus Life Center, Susan Jacobs Arboretum, Palmetto House, the Louis P. Howell Athletic Complex, and the Health Education Complex, all of which are here to enrich your educational journey.
+The Spartanburg campus, located in the Piedmont foothills, offers exceptional facilities such as the newly-opened Health Education Complex, Wellness Center and Magnolia House, in addition to the Humanities and Performing Arts Center, Campus Life Center, Susan Jacobs Arboretum, and the Louis P. Howell Athletic Complex, all of which are here to enrich your educational journey.
 The Greenville campus, located at the University Center of Greenville, a state-of-the-art teaching and learning center, is situated in an important hub in Greenville and surrounded by world-class manufacturing and business centers, both national and international.